 Unlawful Detainer Lawsuit

-A lawsuit that a landlord must file and win before he or she can evict a tenant (also called an “eviction” lawsuit).
+A landlord must file and win a lawsuit before evicting a tenant (also called an “eviction” lawsuit).

 US Department of Housing and Urban Development